ocsigen/ocsigenserver/README.md

  * open http://localhost:8080/index.html in your browser

- * if it does not work, look at the logs (see 'local/var/log/' in the ocsgigen source directory) or run ocsigen with options -v or -V (verbose and debug mode).
+ * if it does not work, look at the logs (see 'local/var/log/' in the ocsgigen source directory) or run ocsigen with options -v.

 ------------------------------------------------------------------